 Thank you for wanting to adopt from Taysia Blue Rescue.
 We realize how excited you are to find that perfect match and we want our dogs to find great homes as soon as possible.
-We are an all-volunteer organization and we do not have a facility for you to visit so we appreciate your patience with our process; most of the dog meet and greets that we are able to do will be on weekends.
+We are an all-volunteer organization and we do not have a facility for you to visit so we appreciate your patience with our process.
 We want you to meet a potential new friend just as quickly as possible.

 The Siberian Huskies and Alaskan Malamutes you see on the website today may not be available by the time your application is approved and a meet & greet is scheduled.
 We do consider the order, in which the application was approved, but we also weigh the needs of the dog and which home will be best suited for their temperament.

 Please review our guidelines to adopt a Husky or Malamute from Taysia Blue Rescue: